marqsm/js-type-coercion-explained/README.md

     !![]                    // true
     !!””                    // false

-Implicit conversion of objects needs use of overwriting inbuilt valueOf or toString functions. for ex.
+Implicit conversion of objects needs use of overwriting inbuilt `valueOf` or `toString` functions. for ex.

     10 * {}                                           // NaN
     10 * { valueOf: function() { return 7; }}         // 70
     10 * { toString: function() { return “7”; }}      // 70

-toString and valueOf are important for evaluation of objects, and have their uses in object evaluation, but more on these another time.
+`toString` and `valueOf` are important for evaluation of objects, and have their uses in object evaluation, but more on these another time.

-Workarounds - explicit type casting (recommended) ——————————————————————————
-This is really self-evident from the code

-    x = String(10);             // ’10’
-    x = Boolean(0)              // false
-    x = Boolean(1)              // true
-    x = Number(’19’)            // 19